agileobjects/AgileMapper/docs/src/mapper-generation/index.md

-AgileMapper.Buildable is an AgileMapper extension which uses a custom MSBuild target to generates mapper source code at build time.
+AgileMapper.Buildable is an AgileMapper extension which uses a custom MSBuild target to generate mapper source code at build time.
 This provides the best mapping performance, and enables you to step into and debug your mappers at runtime.